 WPML also allows you to translate content yourself, assign the translation jobs to one of your users assigned as translators, or send the content to be translated by a professional translation service.

-If you’re not using Translate Everything, you can manage the translation of your site by using WPML’s Translation Management.
+If you’re not using Translate Everything Automatically mode, you can manage the translation of your site by using WPML’s Translation Management.
 Simply navigate to the WPML → Translation Management page to send content for translation.
-The first time you visit the Translation Management page, WPML will suggest you read the Getting Started Guide to learn all the ways you can translate your content.
+You can choose to use bulk automatic translation or assign the translation jobs to yourself or a translator.

 You’re taken to the Advanced Translation Editor page.